cpske/ISP/assignment/week1/software-process-homework.md

 ---
 ### Description

-Read one of the book chapters below, then answer the online questions about software process.
+**Read** one of the book chapters below (your choice), then answer the online questions about software process.
-Both of them contain a good general description of software process.
+Both of these contain a good general description of software process.

 * [Software Processes - Summerville, Chapter 2][summerville] from *Software Engineering*, 9E, by Ian Summerville.
   - short, concise description of software process models and activities

-For more detail than Summerville's chapter, please have a look at this:
+or this (has more detail than the above):

 * [Software Life-Cycle Models (ch.
 2) and Software Processes (ch.
 3)][schach] from *Object-Oriented and Classical Software Engeering*, 8E, by William Schach.
   - chapter 2 contains most of what you need to know
   - chapter 3 describes "workflows" in a software process, using the Unified Process (UP) as a model

-I prefer Schach's chapters.
-Which do you prefer (email me)?
+  - **more detail** than Summerville's chapter

 ### Assignment